evant/parsnip/README.md

 ```

 ### Custom naming
-You can customzie the names of tags and attributes with `@SerializedName()`.
+You can customize the names of tags and attributes with `@SerializedName()`.
 The above example will look a little better as such:
 ```java
 class BlackjackHand {
   @SerializedName("HiddenCard")